Ethnic groups in Finland: Finland-Swedes

+Estonians

+Estonians are the largest foreign group by nationality.
+In 2024 there were 50,444 Estonian citizens in Finland.

+The number of Estonians grew rapidly after the collapse of the Soviet Union and Estonian's EU membership.
+The main reasons were higher salaries and better job opportunities in Finland.
+More recently, with Estonia's fast development the trend to move to Finland has been losing its popularity.

+Iraqis

+As of 2024 there were 23,120 Iraqis in Finland.

 Russians

-Russians in Finland had come from two major waves.
-About 5,000 originate from a population that immigrated in the 19th and early 20th centuries, when Finland was a grand duchy of Imperial Russia.
+Russians in Finland come from two major waves.
+About 5,000 originate from a population that immigrated in the 19th and early 20th centuries, when Finland was a Grand Duchy under the rule of Imperial Russia.
 Another consisted of those who immigrated after the dissolution of the Soviet Union.
 A significant catalyst was the right of return, based on President Koivisto's initiative that people of Ingrian ancestry would be allowed to immigrate to Finland.